aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Individual commands/Giveitem.md

 This command's logic behaves very differently based on the `itemtype` and the resolved `itemid` because the different types and ids requires different presentations and different behaviors.

 ### Description box rendering
+This uses a version of CreateDescWindow that is different than the one used for regular [Item](../../Entities/NPCControl/ObjectTypes/Item.md) objects.
+It will be documented here as it's the only usage of it.

 A description box will be created if `itemtype` isn't berries or Crystal Berries and the caller isn't a CaravanBadge or a Shop (for key items, it also needs to not be Game Tokens and not be in an interior)